Five-Year Strategic Plan

 Launching Milwaukee’s Creative Professionals

-Exceptionally educated designers and artists use these skills in a rapidly changing world defined by emerging technologies, an entrepreneurial spirit and new ways of communicating.
-Designers and artists address opportunities and challenges, new and long-standing.
-They ask, “What’s Possible?” and then develop real solutions – from products to experiences – to meet real needs.
+Art and design practice is rapidly changing in a world defined by emerging technologies, an entrepreneurial spirit and new ways of communicating.
+MIAD’s programs and experiences hone the top skills employers worldwide demand.
+Students ask “What’s Possible?” and then develop real solutions to meet real needs.

-Nowhere are these top skills more needed than in Milwaukee, and nowhere is there a college more poised to provide them.
-As a single-mission, nonprofit college providing a professional Bachelor of Fine Arts degree, MIAD is growing its integrated academic programs, student and community experiences, and unique application of emerging technologies in a new innovation center.
+Nowhere are these top professional skills more needed than in Milwaukee, and nowhere is a college more poised to provide them.

 Five-Year Strategic Plan Goals & Objectives